Cherylwwwww/GenAIGame/SETUP.md

-# Where's Wally AI Training Game - Complete Setup Guide
+# WALLY! isHERE! - AI Training Game - Complete Setup Guide

 ## 🎯 Overview
-This guide will help you set up the Where's Wally AI Training Game on your local machine.
+This guide will help you set up the WALLY! isHERE!
+AI Training Game on your local machine.
 The project is a React-based web application that uses AI/ML technologies to create an interactive learning experience.

 ## 📋 Prerequisites